The mailings schedule

 The color-coded mailings list can be found here: https://Q1Medicare.com/PartD-CMS-LIS-AnnualNoticesAndMailings.php

 we have updated the list with additional information and links to our

 and News Articles

-Important: You may need to act to keep your benefits.
+Important: You may need to act now to keep your Extra Help benefits.

-Social Security Administration (SSA) will be sending out letters to some Medicare beneficiaries
+Social Security Administration (SSA) and the Centers for Medicare and Medicaid Services (CMS) will be sending letters to some Medicare beneficiaries

 regarding the status of their Medicare Part D Extra Help benefits.